agntcy/oasf/README.md

 See the relevant section in the
 [contributing guide](./CONTRIBUTING.md#oasf-extensions) for instructions on adding an extension to the schema.
-An OASF instance with schema extensions can be hosted, as the [record object](./schema/objects/record.json) includes a `schema_url` field that allows you to specify your own schema server for record validation.
+An OASF instance with schema extensions can be hosted, allowing you to use your own schema server for record validation.

 Alternatively, records can be extended by adding arbitrary JSON objects to the `modules` list, using module names that do not conflict with existing OASF